Sevylor Quikpak K5

 Bottom Line:

 However, it’s not the best boat for long rides and is best suited for beginners.
-Waterproofing problems, too, make the kayak tricky to dry out, carry and store at times.
+Waterproofing problems, too, make the K5 tricky to dry out fully, and the kayak’s seat – while adjustable – isn’t the most comfortable.

 Price Comparison: